 Difference between Cloud and On-Prem

 With the differences in deployment established, we can do a cost/benefit analysis of both options and decide which one is best for you.
+Cost, and the way you pay for each option, is considerably different between on-prem and cloud based solutionsOn-Prem:

 Generally, on-premises solutions will require a single, large investment, a one-time perpetual license fee (often based on your organization’s size or number of users).
 After the one-time fee, there are often recurring fees for support, training, and updates.